Manage My Booking

 The days typically revolve around prayer times, so don’t schedule anything (even lunch) for any of those moments.

 Respect for the Islamic laws is essential.
-Abide by all the strict rules or you will face consequences from local police.

 Finally, we’d advise getting out of the city from time to time.
 Saudi has other incredible areas for you to explore, while other nations are also within driving distance.